 - The building of the former Azov-Don bank.

 The territory of Astrakhan is crossed by channels of the Volga river-bed.
-This fact entailed a lot of bridges across the rivers which make the city of Astrakhan look like Saint Petersburg as well as the fact of Peter I visit to Astrakhan in 1722.
+That’s why a lot of bridges were built across them making it looking like Saint Petersburg.